SLKone/staging/_case-studies/Product-Development-and-Growth-Strategy-for-1B-Chemicals-Organization.md

 #### Bespoke Solutions
 - Performed detailed review of global landscape, key competitors, products / services, and use cases
 - Executed quantitative regional analysis on global market demand by product type, region, application, and end user; including market dynamics evaluations and a competitive landscape overview
-- Conducted internal qualitative interviews with all functions to identify client’s internal capabilities, constraints, and focal areas
+- Conducted internal qualitative interviews with all functions to identify client's internal capabilities, constraints, and focal areas
 - Constructed findings, analyses, and summaries into a final deliverable to be used by client when developing a fully vetted business case for the leadership team that supports their proposal / thesis

 #### Leading With Results